aniketmaurya/chitra/docs/index.md

 - Faster data loading without any boilerplate 🤺
 - Progressive resizing of images 🎨
 - Rapid experiments with different models using `chitra.trainer` module 🚀

+### 🚘 Implementation Roadmap

+- One click deployment to `serverless` platform.
+- Auto Dockerization of Models.

 > If you have more use case please [**raise an issue/PR**](https://github.com/aniketmaurya/chitra/issues/new/choose) with the feature you want.